barchart/alerting-service-public/docs/content/concepts/alert_data_structure.md

 The Barchart Alert Service communicates using JSON data.
 We send JSON objects to the backend and we receive JSON objects in response. **This section describes the schema for these JSON objects.**

-The top-level object is called an  _"alert"_.
+The top-level object is called an  _alert_.
 Here is a visualization of an alert, showing important component structures:

 ```text
 ├── Alert